Habitat for Humanity Southern Alberta

 Finances

-This report is an update that has been sent to Habitat for Humanity Southern Alberta for review.
+This is an update that has been sent to Habitat for Humanity Southern Alberta for review.
 Comments and edits may be forthcoming.

-Updated on June 22, 2020 by Katie Khodawandi.
+Updated on June 14, 2023 by Liam Chapleau.

 *Ci did not include donated build materials in its standard fundraising cost ratio calculation because it could not accurately determine what proportion of materials came from Habitat for Humanity Canada.